forgetfulmind/2-CSS-Boostrap/README.md

 This assignment consists of three pages, intended to be the framework for an online portfolio page.

-Please note that I hae interpreted line 22 of the homework assignment readme with some artistic liscence.
+Please note that I have interpreted line 22 of the homework assignment readme with some artistic liscence.
 I took it as a go ahead and personalize this page to myself.
 Functionally all the elements from the example screenshots are present, I have just applied personal style to the pages.

 Screenshot of each page:
 -[About Me Page](./assets/imgs/aboutMe.jpg)